surveyjs/survey-pdf/docs/get-started-jquery.md

 ---
 # Export Survey to PDF in a jQuery Application

-PDF Export for SurveyJS allows your users to save surveys as interactive PDF documents.
+PDF Generator for SurveyJS allows your users to save surveys as interactive PDF documents.
 This tutorial describes how to add the export functionality to your jQuery application.

 - [Link Resources](#link-resources)
 - [Configure Export Properties](#configure-export-properties)